 I can’t remember when or where I learnt how to cook.
 All I can tell you is that there has been rumor that I could cook an egg for myself when I was three years old.
 I do however, remember melting grated cheddar cheese in one of my mums brass kitchen bowls over the stove when I was a wee little one.
 I can still smell the aroma of the sizzling cheese against the warm bowl and after waiting patiently for the magic to unfold, the crunch of the toasty cheese in my mouth.

 Now you may be wondering why “For the Love of Ghee”?
 Well that’s something that always seemed to be around when I was growing up.
 A huge container full of ghee!

 Ghee is the true essence of the food I grew up eating as a child.
 My mum and family would make super huge pots of ghee on any given occasion especially during weddings.
 We would never dream of not having ghee!
-A biryani with ghee?
+A biryani without ghee?
 Impossible!
 Or how could we possibly make the never ending list of sweets without ghee too.
 It would have been considered a absolute catastrophe 😉

 I love the pleasant taste ghee lends to almost anything it’s slathered on!
 Be it a fresh piece of warm toast or dolloped over a plate of warm steamy rice.
 Ever had an egg fried in ghee instead of regular old oil?
 Give it a shot!
 Please do!
 You won’t be disappointed, I promise you!

 Being of Indian heritage and growing up in Zimbabwe, I am proud to say I have stayed well connected to the Indian culture, tradition and most importantly the food.
 I was lucky enough to grow up having a full belly and enjoying some of the delectable delights mentioned below.